afavaro/afavaro.github.com/_posts/2020-06-13-semantic-segmentation-inria-fastai.md

 minutes to train on the Tesla T4.
 I submitted my test set results to the competition and scored an overall IoU of 74.84, which put me in the top 25% of the leaderboard.
 Not bad for less than 14 hours of training!

+## Conclusion

+Building a semantic segmentation model for satellite imagery was challenging primarily due to the size of the input images.
+After learning how to break the images up and reassemble the model output, however, I found that the fastai library makes it easy to get up and running with close to state of the art performance on semantic segmentation tasks, by encouraging the use of pretrained ImageNet models and providing an opinionated workflow for model development.
+Modifying the library's defaults was a little challenging at times (for example using a different image size for the validation and test sets and needing to rewrite most of the U-Net implementation), but, especially as somebody relatively new to deep learning, it was useful to have a baseline that I knew was going to give me good performance and to be able to iterate from there.
+This project gave me the opportunity and motivation to discover the details required to improve performance on this dataset as necessary, and I would highly recommend using personal projects to deepen your own understanding of the Fast.ai material.